Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Formal Framework

 \section{Formal Framework}

-\textbf{(Large) Language Models (L)LMs} LMs are non-linear functions represented by (billons of) parameters $\theta$ that, given a set of input tokens $x_1, \ldots, x_n$, typically representing \NL{}, predict the output token $y_{i+1}$ using the distribution $P(y_{i+1}|x_1, \ldots, x_n, y_1, \ldots, y_i;\theta)$.
-The input tokens contains \emph{context} $\kappa$ (also known as a prompt) that provides the necessary information for the task (e.g., instructions, etc).
+Large Language Models (LLMs) are non-linear functions represented by (billons of) parameters $\theta$ that, given a set of input tokens $x_1, \ldots, x_n$, typically from natural language \NL{}, predict the output token $y_{i+1}$ using the distribution $P(y_{i+1}|x_1, \ldots, x_n, y_1, \ldots, y_i;\theta)$.
+The input tokens contain \emph{context} $\kappa$ (also known as a prompt) that provides the necessary information for the task (e.g., instructions, etc).
 It is known that $\kappa$ significantly impacts the response quality $y_1,\ldots,y_n$ \citep{sahoo2024systematic}.